collapsed-stacks/startups/questions/3095/what-specific-criteria-you-evaluate-when-choosing-a-key-supplier.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2015-01-21
 - score: 0

-<p>Not sure that anyone would agree that "partners" are not a key factor in any business model, though do believe most would agree that true startups are businesses in search of a means of making money that's never been done before.</p>
+Not sure that anyone would agree that "partners" are not a key factor in any business model, though do believe most would agree that true startups are businesses in search of a means of making money that's never been done before.

-<p>As for your question of supplier evaluation, this would vary so much from business to business that it would likely be impossible to get a short answer of use. </p>
+As for your question of supplier evaluation, this would vary so much from business to business that it would likely be impossible to get a short answer of use.